adrodriguezlopez/wine-fermentation-system/src/modules/fermentation/src/repository_component/.ai-context/component-context.md

 **Position in module**: Foundation layer providing data access abstraction to Service Component, enforcing user isolation and referential integrity at persistence level.

+**Architectural Decision:** Following ADR-003, this component implements strict separation of concerns with FermentationRepository handling only fermentation lifecycle and SampleRepository handling all sample operations.

 ## Architecture pattern
 **Repository Pattern** with dependency injection and transaction coordination.